matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - A command object has a single method, and whatever state needed for that method to do its thing
 - A command object separates the execution of an action from an action itself
 - Anonymous classes (listeners, threads) are an excellent way to encapsulate little bits of behavior into objects.
 - Very high portion of anonymous classes simply consisted of objects that implement an interface with just one function
 - **Lambda** functions are simply anonymous function

-- In a for loop it is impossible or at least very complicated to parallelize the loop across multiple different CPU
+- In a for loop it is impossible or at least very complicated to parallelise the loop across multiple different CPU
 - Lambda functions and functional programming are a natural way to parallelize computing accross CPU

 ### Stream

-- Output of one lambda dunctions is fed as input into the next.
+- Output of one lambda functions is fed as input into the next.
 - Java has added exactly this functionality, using "Aggregate operations"
-- FILTER, MAP and FORACH are standard aggregate operations in functional programming
+- `Filter`, `Map` and `Foreach` are standard aggregate operations in functional programming
 - Call the .stream() method on any collection to get an object of type stream, on which aggregate functions can be applied in sequence

-- The Java "Stream" object can be imagined as a stream of values, where each value is being subjected to an operation like MAP, FOREACH, FILTER
+- The Java Stream object can be imagined as a stream of values, where each value is being subjected to an operation

-- Maps is an aggregate operation that takes a lambda expression, applies it to every element of the input stream and sends he result out as the out[ut stream
+- Maps is an aggregate operation that takes a lambda expression, applies it to every element of the input stream and sends the result out as the output stream

                     Aggregate Operations
     Input Stream  +-----------------------------+ Output stream